Trail Notes

 Accommodation

-• Te Araroa homestay and camping, just 50m off the trail near the Fitzherbert Bridge over the Manawatū River.
+• Te Araroa homestay and camping for registered TA Hikers.
+Just 50m off the trail near the Fitzherbert Bridge over the Manawatū River.
 Beds available or camping if preferred.
 Hot shower, use of kitchen, laundry, linen provided, bikes available.
 Payment by koha/contribution.
-Hosted by Brian and Paula, Te Araroa Manawatū Trustee P: 027 6900 260 or 027 222 3742 E: degoldiway@gmail.com
+Hosted by Brian and Paula, Te Araroa Manawatū Trustee P: 027 6900 260 or 027 222 3742 - E: degoldiway@gmail.com

 • Whiowhio Hut - Palmerston North (close to the Manawatū River Shared Path).
 Please phone or text before arrival.
 P: 027 470 9829 - E: whiowhiohut@swampthing.co.nz Urban tramping hut.
 Kitchen, shower, laundry, bikes and even electricity.
 Payment by koha (donation).
 Hosted by Te Araroa walkers, Te Araroa Manawatū Trustees, and Whio (native blue duck) enthusiasts Anthony and Fiona (a.k.a.
 Whin and Whiona).